upb-lea/transistordatabase/README.rst

 Roadmap
 *******
-Planned features in 2021
+Planned features in 2022

-    * show a virtual datasheet of a transistor
-    * exporters to a few programs, e.g. Simulink, GeckoCIRCUITS, PLECs, ...
-    * save measurement data from double pulse measurements in the transistor database
+* Focus on adding self-measured data to the database
-    * compare resistors within the database (e.g. compare measurements wit datasheet values, or compare datasheet values for transistor A with transistor B)
-    * provide a pip package
+* Working with self-measured data in exporters
+* Usability improvements
+* Stable software

 Organisation
 ************